 For more advanced users, Jaxx might have a better choice of features but Exodus is more reliable in the way it delivers the services it offers.
 Both offers ShapeShift, which puts them ahead of wallets that don’t, so we’ll call this round of Jaxx vs Exodus a tie.

 Next, I want to find out how well each wallet is designed.
 This should tell us which wallet is the easiest to use between Jaxx vs Exodus.

 Design and User-Friendliness

 One of the biggest complaints newbies have about crypto wallets is that they are too complicated and difficult to use.
-Two areas where crypto products really need to improve are design and user-friendliness.
+Two areas where crypto products need to improve our design and user-friendliness.
 Here’s how Exodus vs Jaxx compare;

 Jaxx has a professional design and newbie-friendly layout, what about Exodus?

-Exodus is a stress-free wallet for beginners to start using crypto with.
+Exodus is a stress-free wallet for beginners to start using crypto.
 The wallet’s homepage proudly states that it was, “Crafted with love by JP and Daniel”, and it shows!

 There’s only one winner in this round of Jaxx vs Exodus.
 Exodus should be used as a blueprint for how other crypto platforms are designed in the future.
 Bravo, Exodus!

 The next topic I want to talk about is security.
 How secure is Jaxx and is the Exodus wallet safe?